Pan-American Exposition

-The Pan-American Exposition was a world's fair held in Buffalo, New York, United States, from May 1 through November 2, 1901.
+The Pan-American Exposition was a world's fair held in Buffalo, New York, from May 1 through November 2, 1901.
 The fair occupied 350 acre of land on the western edge of what is now Delaware Park, extending from Delaware Avenue to Elmwood Avenue and northward to Great Arrow Avenue.
-It is remembered today primarily for being the location of the assassination of United States President William McKinley at the Temple of Music on September 6, 1901.
+It is remembered today primarily for being the location of the shooting of United States president William McKinley at the Temple of Music on September 6, 1901.
 The exposition was illuminated at night.
-Thomas A. Edison, Inc. filmed it during the day and a pan of it at night.
+Thomas A. Edison, Inc. filmed it during the day and captured a pan of it at night.

 History

-The Pan-American Exposition, often referred to as "The Rainbow City", received national attention in the press and elsewhere a couple of years before, during and after it occurred During the course of the exposition more than 8,000,000 visitors came to the event.
+The Pan-American Exposition, often referred to as "The Rainbow City", received national attention in the press and elsewhere a couple of years before, during and after it occurred.
+During the course of the exposition more than 8,000,000 visitors came to the event.

 The event was organized by the Pan-American Exposition Company, formed in 1897.
 Cayuga Island was initially chosen as the place to hold the Exposition because of the island's proximity to Niagara Falls, which was a huge tourist attraction.
 When the Spanish–American War broke out in 1898, plans were put on hold.
 After the war, there was a heated competition between the cities of Buffalo and Niagara Falls over the location.
 Buffalo won for two main reasons.
 First, Buffalo had a much larger population; with roughly 350,000 people, it was the eighth-largest city in the United States.
 Second, Buffalo had better railroad connections; the city was also located on the east shore of Lake Erie and serviced by 12 steamship lines, and was within a day's journey by rail or steamship for over 40 million people.
-The Pan-American Exposition was distinctive from its former predecessors in that it was the first exposition to employ a central theme in its overall design and layout, employing extensive lighting on and about the buildings and other structures, along with color, and sculpture to obtain its harmony.
+The exposition was distinctive from its predecessors in that it was the first to employ a central theme in its overall design and layout, featuring extensive lighting on and about the buildings and other structures, plus color and sculpture to achieve harmony.
 It was also the first exposition with a global unifying theme that emphasized the concept of Pan-Americanism.